Manifold Finance (FOLD) Achieves Self Reported Market Capitalization of $133.07 Million

-Manifold Finance (FOLD) traded down 3.2% against the U.S. dollar during the 24-hour period ending at 17:00 PM ET on December 24th.
-Over the last seven days, Manifold Finance has traded down 5% against the U.S. dollar.
-One Manifold Finance token can currently be bought for $9.31 or 0.00021579 BTC on major exchanges.
-Manifold Finance has a total market cap of $133.07 million and $242,242.47 worth of Manifold Finance was traded on exchanges in the last 24 hours.
+Manifold Finance (FOLD) traded up 4.3% against the dollar during the one day period ending at 10:00 AM E.T. on December 29th.
+Manifold Finance has a total market capitalization of $133.07 million and approximately $162,173.42 worth of Manifold Finance was traded on exchanges in the last day.
+During the last seven days, Manifold Finance has traded 39.7% higher against the dollar.
+One Manifold Finance token can currently be bought for about $14.30 or 0.00033464 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.